The Udny Community FundFunding is available to community groups or projects that can show they provide benefit to the community of Udny.

-We do not fund individuals and all the groups or projects that we do provide funding to must be charitable in nature even if they are not recognised charities.
-By this we mean that what the group or project does should be compatible with the charitable purposes as set out in Scottish Charity law.
+We do not fund individuals or private organisations/ businesses.
+All the groups or projects that we fund must be charitable in nature even if they are not recognised charities.
+By this we mean that what the group or project does should be compatible with the charitable purposes set out in Scottish charity law.
 For more information on charitable purposes please see guidance on the Charity Test from the Office of the Scottish Charity Regulator.

 The criteria for groups and projects we will consider are:

 Buildings or other facilities in Udny and for the use of the Udny community.